maheshrkuruptech/javascript/react/readme.md

 React uses  ES2015 / ES 2016 , class like syntax and also created JSX.
 Idea of JSX is to use HTML like syntax in react.

-This needs a transpiler for web application to understand , hence Babel
+This needs a transpiler for web application to understand , hence Babel.